yrammos/SublimeLog/README.md

 Note that Sublime Text must be restarted for changes to take effect.

+### Limitations

+Due to technical limitations beyond my control, the plug does not capture "system" messages output to the console by Sublime Text 2 itself.
+Among them are, for example, `Reloading plugin...` messages.
+This should be inconsequential for most users of `SublimeLog` but Your Mileage May Vary.
+See [this thread](http://www.sublimetext.com/forum/viewtopic.php?f=5&t=7655) if you are interested in further details.

 ### Serving suggestion

 I wrote this plug-in as a complement to my dissertation LaTeX workflow.
 Within a dedicated terminal session, or a tmux pane for that matter, I constantly monitor the log file for changes: